 How to Brew Silver Needle

-When you’re learning how to brew a tea, it’s important not to rely on the instructions on the label.
+Now, I know the tea might come with instructions on the label.
 Go ahead and look at them.
-They’re probably a fair guide, but just like in cooking, the magic happens when you understand (1) how the ingredients really work — which you do already, after all that reading! — and (2) what you can do to bring the best out of them.
+They’re probably a fair guide.
+But just like in cooking, the magic happens when you understand (1) how the ingredients really work — which you do already, after all that reading! — and (2) what you can do to bring the best out of them.

 Our biggest challenge is that pesky myth that white tea is so delicate, it must only be brewed in cool water.
 This is the bane of Silver Needle, because the buds are covered in a layer of downy white hairs that can trap little pockets of air and prevent the tea from infusing evenly.

-Make sure to pour evenly over the buds to submerge them under water if possible, or gently push the buds into the water with the lid of a gaiwan or tea tool.
-Some buds will end up floating, thanks to air pockets trapped between the white hairs, but we want to infuse the all the buds evenly to achieve a nice, balanced flavor.
+Make sure to pour evenly over the buds to submerge them under water if possible, or gently push the buds into the water with the lid of a gaiwan or tea tool if need be, so we get a nice, even brew.

 If you do find that your Silver Needle performs poorly under heat, then it may be a lower quality tea.
-Again, broken buds (and any kind of breakage in the leaves) translates into bitterness and sourness, so turning up the heat just helps us identify a bad apple in our tea closet sooner rather than later.
+Again, broken buds (and any kind of breakage in the leaves) translates into bitterness and sourness, and turning up the heat will help you identify subpar tea sooner rather than later.

 Another thing to remember with Silver Needle is that it’s high on volume, but low on weight.
-(Just think about how tiny your floofy cat or dog gets right after a shower.)
-A spoonful of Silver Needle looks poofy, but it actually doesn’t actually weigh much, so grab a scale the first few times to brew to make sure you’re using enough.
+Just think about how tiny your floofy cat or dog gets right after a shower.
+A handful of Silver Needle looks poofy, but it actually doesn’t actually weigh much, so grab a scale the first few times to brew to make sure you’re using enough.

 In general, we want around 3-5 grams of tea per 100 mL of water when brewing gongfu style, or around 2 grams per 100mL when brewing Western style.

-It becomes apparent where Silver Needle’s reputation for being too bland or weak comes from: tea sessions where folks couldn’t experience its full potential, whether by using water that’s not hot enough, or from not using enough leaf, or both.
+This deceptive volume is also partly why Silver Needle has a reputation for being too bland or weak: folks often don’t get to experience its full reputation, whether by using water that’s not hot enough or from not using enough leaf.
+Or both, yikes!

-With these basics in mind, don’t be afraid to tease out the hidden flavors in your batch of Silver Needle.
+But now you know.
+With these basics in mind, don’t be afraid to get your money’s worth from your batch of Silver Needle.

 Cold Brewing Silver Needle

-To enjoy Silver Needle with a little less caffeine, you can cold-brew the tea by infusing the leaves in good quality water, around 15g – 30g (0.5oz – 1oz) per liter of water.
-The thick buds take longer than other types of tea to infuse in water, so give your cold-brew some time to open up – at least 8-12 hours, and up to 48 hours in the fridge.
+To enjoy Silver Needle with a little less caffeine, you can cold-brew the tea by infusing the leaves in good quality water, around 15 – 30 grams per liter of water.
+The thick buds take longer than other types of tea to infuse in water, so give your cold-brew an initial shake to get it infusing, and allow at least 8-12 hours in the fridge, up to 48 hours.

-A favorite for Silver Needle in China is a glass teapot – it’s a great choice to enjoy the beautiful buds dancing in the water, and to show off the clear, sparkling color of the tea.
+Glass teapots are a favorite for Silver Needle in China.
+It’s a great choice to enjoy the beautiful buds dancing in the water, and to show off the clear, sparkling color of the tea.

 Many thanks to white tea specialist Ross Allman for peer-reviewing this article.